CWongdabest/CV/README.md

 #### London School of Economics and Political Science (September 2012 to September 2013)

     •	Msc in Philosophy and Public Policy

     •	Merit

 #### University of Canterbury, New Zealand (July 2008 to December 2011)

     •	Bsc (Hons) in European Studies and Philosophy

     •	First Class Honours

 #### Any other qualifications

 ## Experience
+2016 September- 2017 May

-The Global Group of Companies (2016 September- 2017 May)
+The Global Group of Companies
 Head of Communications

 **Company Name** (start_date to end_date)